 On-premise to AWS migration provides cost-effective disaster recovery and ensures high availability of resources.
-Cloud Service Providers like AWS provides a cloud disaster recovery strategy that helps businesses to stay up and running in events where the physical infra is unavailable for (any) length of time.
-Also, AWS enables faster disaster recovery of critical IT system without having to incur infrastructure for a second physical site.
+Cloud Service Providers like AWS provide a cloud disaster recovery strategy that helps businesses to stay up and running in events where the physical infra is unavailable for (any) length of time.
+Also, AWS enables faster disaster recovery of critical IT systems without having to incur infrastructure for a second physical site.

 - Geographic Availability

 The AWS Cloud spans 66 Availability Zones within 21 geographic Regions around the world, with announced plans for 12 more Availability Zones and four more Regions in Bahrain, Cape Town, Jakarta, and Milan.
 AWS products in every concern- compute, storage network, AI, developer tools, IoT, etc. are provided for seamless development and rendering of applications.